russ-hensel/geo_track/readme_rsh.txt

     **  change gui, specif input and output
     ** save the geo_photo_points to csv file
-    1! look at ability of stuff to save file names
-    ** save geo_photo_points --- prior to filter sort, use this as a new name !! do undone items below
+    1! look at ability of stuff to sav!!e file names ** save geo_photo_points --- prior to filter sort, use this as a new name !! do undone items below
     !! more integrate with infran.view -- look at command line options